ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ~~~~
 {: #fig-challenge-response title="Figure 1: Challenge/Response Remote Attestation"}

-The Attester boots up and thereby produces Claims about its boot state and its runtime state (cf. {{terminology}}), e.g., loaded applications, configurations, and environment variables.
+The Attester boots up and thereby produces Claims about its boot state and its operational state during runtime (cf. {{terminology}}), e.g., loaded applications, configurations, and environment variables.
 Event Logs may accompany the produced Claims and provide an event trail of security-critical events in the system.
 Claims are produced by all Attesting Environments of an Attester system.

 The Challenge/Response remote attestation procedure is typically initiated by the Verifier by sending a remote attestation request to the Attester.